Preston and Wyre Joint Railway: Branches

 In 1844 seaside excursions were run to Fleetwood from Manchester and it became apparent that the emerging resort of Blackpool was an attraction.
 Hoteliers arranged road connections to their town from Poulton.
-The Preston and Wyre Railway decided to build a branch to Blackpool from Poulton and an authorising Act was passed on 21 July 1845.
+The Preston and Wyre Railway decided to build a branch to Blackpool from Poulton and an authorising act of Parliament, the Preston and Wyre Railway, Harbour and Dock Act 1845 (8 & 9 Vict. c. cxxv) was passed on 21 July 1845.
 The Blackpool branch (to Blackpool North) was built swiftly.
 During construction the contractor extended the temporary track used for building the line to the sea front to facilitate tipping spoil into the sea.
 The line opened on 29 April 1846.

 The company decided that a branch to Lytham where there was a small harbour was worthwhile.
-It was authorised in the Act of 21 July 1845 to run from a junction three-quarters of a mile west of Kirkham.
+It was authorised in the act of Parliament of 21 July 1845 to run from a junction three-quarters of a mile west of Kirkham.
 Construction proceeded swiftly and the branch opened on 17 February 1846.
 Stations were built at Wrea Green and Moss Side and the line forked to a terminus and a spur to serve the dock.
 Lytham Junction station was provided at the junction on the main line but it closed in 1853.
 Lytham portions of trains were detached and attached there until 1874.

 Amalgamation

 The Manchester and Leeds Railway ran excursions over the line and amalgamation was agreed.
 The Preston & Wyre Railway was leased by the M&LR from 3 August 1846.
 The M&LR was renamed the Lancashire and Yorkshire Railway the following year.
-The London and North Western Railway, that operated of the main line at Preston was then included in the leasing relationship, and by Act of 28 July 1849, the Preston and Wyre Railway was vested in the two railways, a two-thirds share in the L&YR and one third in the LNWR.
-The P&WR continued as a leased company until it was dissolved on 1 July 1888 under an LNWR Act dated 7 August of that year.
+The London and North Western Railway, that operated of the main line at Preston was then included in the leasing relationship, and by the Lancashire and Yorkshire and London and North Western Railways (Preston and Wyre Railway, Harbour and Dock Vesting) Act 1849 (12 & 13 Vict. c. lxxiv), the Preston and Wyre Railway was vested in the two railways, a two-thirds share in the L&YR and one third in the LNWR.
+The P&WR continued as a leased company until it was dissolved on 1 July 1888 under the London and North Western Railway Act 1888 (51 & 52 Vict. c. clxxvi) 7 August of that year.
 A joint committee was appointed by the LNWR and the L&YR to manage the P&WR network.
 The line was now known as the Preston and Wyre Joint Line.